haulashore/mann-threshold/spec.md

-# Spec
+# Specification

 ## Objective

-Make authentic climate-science easily accessible to readers of the business press.
+Present authentic climate-science in a substantive, accessible way to readers of the business press.

 ## General approach